nhsconnect/prm-practice-migration/guide/00-get-started.md

   -- _Note: there may be [further costs identified by the Technical Survey](/prm-practice-migration/guide/technical-survey) for replacing hardware_

-* Practice and Clinical Commissioning Group (CCG) agree the support model and engage with a  GP IT delivery partner (such as a Commissioning Support Unit)
+* Practice and Clinical Commissioning Group (CCG) engage with their GP IT delivery partner (such as a Commissioning Support Unit)

-the support model should already be in place (accepting that we know that is not the case at the moment) as a project and change management service, including end to end project management supporting change of foundation (principal) solution is one of the GPIT Enabling Requirements which under the revised v4 GPIT Op Model are core and mandated.

 Once the decision to migrate has been confirmed, the next steps are to: